 Michael Mahon of the SCSI described the fact that the soft costs dominate the total cost as an issue the government urgently needs to address.

 “The country is experiencing a chronic housing shortage which is contributing significantly to the current homelessness crisis,” he said.

-The report, entitled ‘The Real Cost of New House Delivery’, is based on a study of eight house-building projects in the greater Dublin area, each containing a minimum of 30 units.
+The report, titled ‘The Real Cost of New House Delivery’, is based on a study of eight house-building projects in the greater Dublin area, each containing a minimum of 30 units.

-It found that the cost of building a new house in the capital is a staggering €45,000 more than the median asking price of a three bedroom semi-detached house in Dublin, according to a property report from .
+It found that the cost of building a new house in the capital is a staggering €45,000 more than the median asking price of a three-bedroom semi-detached house in Dublin, according to a property report from MyHome.ie/Davy.

 SCSI also surveyed a couple, both of whom earn the average industrial wage of €37,000, and found they would be unable to afford the cost of a new house, even after drawing a maximum loan amount.